MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 #### Scenario

 You are required to develop an **ASP.NET Core MVC** application in a Test Driven Environment.
-In this exercise you will create an **MSTest** Testing project and add it to the solution, add the **ASP.NET Core MVC** website application to its list of dependencies, and then test the **Shirt** model.
+In this exercise you will create a **MSTest** testing project and add it to the solution, add the **ASP.NET Core MVC** website application to its list of dependencies, and then test the **Shirt** model.

 The main tasks for this exercise are as follows: